alexsheets/StudentSuccessApplication/README.md

 Database connection via SQL using Entity Framework models and DbContext connection.
 The GetDbItems and SetDbItems in the /classes subdirectory are used as an easy abstraction for getting and setting database items.

+I am unsure why it says the large part of this project is written in CSS, I have even deleted most CSS files but it still says the same.